cosmos/sdk-tutorials/.github/ISSUE_TEMPLATE/tutorials-feature-request.md

 ---

-Thank you for helping us improve the Cosmos Developer Portal.
+Thank you for helping us improve Cosmos SDK Tutorials.

 Use this form to submit a feature request for a specific tutorial.

-To submit a feature request for the Developer Portal in general, use [Cosmos SDK tutorials feature request](devportal-feature-request.md).
+To submit a feature request for the Developer Portal in general, use [Developer Portal feature request](devportal-feature-request.md).

 **Is your feature request related to a problem?
 Please describe.**